dantewarhola/ShadowMsg/README.md

 If you switch to another browser tab while in a chat, any incoming messages increment an unread counter shown in the browser tab title.
 The counter clears automatically when you return to the tab.

-> 📸 *[Screenshot: a browser window showing multiple open tabs at the top, with the CipherChat tab clearly displaying "(3) CipherChat" in the tab title text to show 3 unread messages have arrived while the user was away]*
+> 📸 *[Screenshot: a browser window showing multiple open tabs at the top, with the PhantomChat tab clearly displaying "(3) PhantomChat" in the tab title text to show 3 unread messages have arrived while the user was away]*

 ---